AppZen nabs $50M to build AI tools for expenses and other finance team work – TechCrunch

 “There have been so many decades where nothing new was developed for finance departments,” Kale said of the opportunity.

-That’s an opportunity that is so big — enterprise IT overall is forecast to be a $1 trillion market by Gartner this year — that AppZen will be facing a large range of competitors, not just those applying automation and AI to auditing expenses but those coming from other angles like robotic process automation (RPA) that are looking to expand from their computer-vision-based tasks into a deeper set of tools addressing other back-office needs.
-And that’s before you consider the number of other giant businesses (such as SAP) that provide expense management software, the very tools that AppZen helping to be used in a better way by their clients.
+That’s an opportunity that is so big — enterprise IT overall is forecast by Gartner to be a $1 trillion market this year — that AppZen will be facing a large range of competitors, not just those applying automation and AI to auditing expenses but those coming from other angles like robotic process automation (RPA) that are looking to expand from their computer-vision-based tasks into a deeper set of tools addressing other back-office needs.
+And that’s before you consider the number of other giant businesses (such as SAP) that provide expense management software, the very tools that AppZen is helping to be used in a better way by their clients.

 For now, though, AppZen is growing fast, and has secured a formidable place as a reliable partner for its customers.

 “AppZen allows enterprises to do something they’ve never been able to do – audit 100 percent of their spend at scale and with the team they have, all before payments go out the door.
-AI lets these enterprises dramatically reduce spend, comply with policy and streamline process,” said Thomas Laffont, Senior Managing Director for Coatue Management, in a statement.
+AI lets these enterprises dramatically reduce spend, comply with policy and streamline process,” said Thomas Laffont, senior managing director for Coatue Management, in a statement.
 “When we met Anant, Kunal and the team, we were struck by their AI expertise and finance transformation vision, not to mention the company’s clear and rapid execution in the market. ”

-At the end of the day, however, even with all the strides that artificial intelligence has help us make, there is always a catch.
+At the end of the day, however, even with all the strides that artificial intelligence has helped us make, there is always a catch.
 In this case, automating more repetitive tasks and calculations that had been the domain of humans doubtless must reduce operational costs in an organization, and generally speed up the process, but AI is not always perfect, and sometimes replacing people with those systems makes it very hard to query results if there is a hiccup.

 “Our goal is to make sure employees don’t get too frustrated,” Kale said of the learning process, words that apply not just to the companies building these services, but those organizations buying them, too.